TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserGroupAssociationsList"></a>
 # **graphUserGroupAssociationsList**
-> List&lt;GraphConnection&gt; graphUserGroupAssociationsList(groupId, contentType, accept, targets, limit, skip)
+> List&lt;GraphConnection&gt; graphUserGroupAssociationsList(groupId, contentType, accept, targets, limit, skip, xOrgId)

 List the associations of a User Group.